apalache-mc/apalache/json-rpc/README.md

 Load a TLA+ specification from a list of base64-encoded source files.
 The server will parse the specification and store all the necessary objects in memory for further exploration.
-This includes the SMT solver, which may consume a lot of memory.
+This includes the SMT solver.
+The solver does not consume much memory after loading the specification.
+However, it may consume a lot of memory when checking the specification in the subsequent calls.
+Hence, you should be mindful of the memory when loading multiple specifications in different sessions.

 **Input:**